Kaelinkes/Nedbank-Java-Projects/README.md

 ## Status

-🚧 Projects will be added progressively as they are completed.
+🚧 Projects will be added progressively as they are completed, check in to see progress.

 ---